Philadelphia Officials Release 911 Calls, Bodycam Footage Of Fatal Police Shooting Of Walter Wallace Jr.

 The caller can be heard saying “there are people next door fighting.”

-The 911 operator asks Wallace Jr.’s sister if there are any weapons involved, to which she replies, “no, but he on probation and everything.
+The 911 operator asks Wallace Jr.’s sister if there are any weapons involved, to which she replies, “No, but he’s on probation and everything.
 He got a case for being violent and everything.
 He got a whole record.”

 The family is not calling for charges on the discharging officers, but they are calling for the city to invest in less lethal weapons for Philadelphia police officers.